 5. Cosyworld Bed Bug Non-Toxic Spray

 You can use the spray without worrying about harming your children or pets.
 The product is EPA-exempt and does not contain any form of toxic chemicals in it.
-Thus, you can expect an odorless experience when you’re spraying at every hiding place of dust mites at home.
+Thus, you can expect an odorless experience when you’re spraying at every hiding place of the pests at home.

 The spray is formulated to be gentle on your household items.
 This means no fretting of your bedsheets turning yellow, or stains forming on the curtains after the spray has dried.
 You may want to spray on your bed a few times during the initial use if you’re suspecting a huge colony of dust mites resides in it.